Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators, the existence of the invariant measure.

 Then there is $\mu \in P_{s}$ such that

 and

 \end{theorem}

-To understand the assumptions made we suggest to think of $B_{w}$ as a weak space, for example $L^{1}$ and of $B_{s}$ as a stronger space in which regular fixed points of the linear transfer operators $L_{\delta ,\mu }$ are contained, for example, in the case of transfer operators associated to expanding maps, one can think of $B_{s}$ as some Sobolev space.
+To understand the assumptions made we suggest to think of $B_{w}$ as a weak space, for example $L^{1}$ and of $B_{s}$ as a stronger space in which regular fixed points of the linear transfer operators $L_{\delta ,\mu }$ are contained, for example, in the case of transfer operators associated with expanding maps, one can think of $B_{s}$ as some Sobolev space.
 The projection $\pi _{n}$ allows to reduce the problem to a finite dimensional one and find fixed points of the finite dimensional reduced operators by the Brouwer fixed point theorem.
-In concrete examples $\pi _{n}$ could be a finite dimensional Markov discretization, as the Ulam discretization or similar.
+In concrete examples $\pi _{n}$ could be a finite dimensional discretization, as the Ulam discretization or similar.
+The assumptions $(Exi1),~(Exi1.b)$ tells that the invariant measures of the original and discretized operators are unifornmly regular, and can be verified in concrete examples by showing that these operators satisfy a common Lasota-Yorke inequality.
 The assumption $(Exi2)$ \ in some sense says that the family of operators $L_{\delta ,\mu }$ depends on $\mu $ in a Lipschitz way, considering a (weak) mixed norm topology.
-We remark that the assumptions $ (Exi1)$ and $(Exi2)$ are quite natural for a family of transfer operators depending on a parameter.
+The assumptions made are then quite natural for a family of transfer operators depending on a parameter.
+An interesting corollary of Theorem \ref{existence1} is Proposition \ref{KB}, establishing a general statement for the existence of an invariant probability meaure for general continuous maen field coupled maps, even outside the weak cupling regime.